Software & Apps

 Another given when you sign up for any site or service should be to enable two-factor authentication (2FA), if that option is available.
 This adds an additional layer of protection to make it a bit more difficult for an attacker to get into your account.
 For Mastodon, here’s how to do it:

-1. Log into your Mastodon instance in a browser (ideally on your Mac or iPad, rather than an iPhone), and then go to Settings.
+1. Log into your Mastodon instance in a browser (ideally on a desktop or laptop computer or a tablet, rather than an iPhone or Android phone), and then go to Settings.
 (If you can’t find the Settings button, click on “Edit profile” to get there.)

 2. Click on Account, then click on Two-factor Auth.